natt96z/cybersac/docs/source/MediumCybersac.rst

 **Management Plane** The connection between the workstation and the device Where the administrator monitors and configures services

-Protocols: telnet, NTP, Secure FTP, SNMP, and SSH and we work with the management plane either in-band using a shared management interface or out-of-band
+**Protocols** telnet, NTP, Secure FTP, SNMP, and SSH and we work with the management plane either in-band using a shared management interface or out-of-band

 **Data Plane or Forwarding Plane** The actual movement of data based on what the device learned from the control plane and processes and moves user traffic